Strong Banach Property (T) for Simple Algebraic Groups of Higher Rank: Introduction

 \section{Introduction}

-In \cite{laf-duke,laf-jta}, Vincent Lafforgue proved strong Banach property (T) for $SL_3$ over a non archimedean local field $F.$ In this paper, we extend his results to $Sp_4$ and therefore to any connected almost $F$-simple algebraic group with $F$-split rank $\geq 2.$ As applications, the family of expanders constructed from any lattice of such groups does not admit a uniform embedding in any Banach space of type $>1,$ and any affine isometric action of such groups in a Banach space of type $>1$ has a fixed point.
+In \cite{laf-duke,laf-jta}, Vincent Lafforgue proved strong Banach property (T) for $SL_3$ over a non archimedean local field $F.$ In this paper, we extend his results to $Sp_4$ and therefore to any connected almost $F$-simple algebraic group with $F$-split rank $\geq 2.$ As the first application, the family of expanders constructed by finite quotients of a lattice in such a group does not admit a uniform embedding in any Banach space of type $>1.$ As the second application, we prove that any affine isometric action of such a group, or of any cocompact lattice in it, in a Banach space of type $>1$ has a fixed point.
+In \cite{bader}, it is conjectured that any isometric affine action of a higher rank simple algebraic group over a local field and of its lattice in a uniformly convex space has a fixed point.
+As a consequence of the second application, we confirm this conjecture for any non archimedean local field and the corresponding cocompact lattices.

 To announce the precise statements, we begin by recalling some definitions and notations from \cite{laf-jta}. \begin{defi} A class of Banach spaces $\E$ is of type $>1$ if one of the following two equivalent conditions holds. \begin{itemize} \item i) There exist $n\in\N$ and $\eps>0$ such that for any Banach space $E\in\E,$ $E$ does not contain $\ell_1^n$ $(1+\eps)$-isometrically; \item ii) There exist $p>1$ (called the type) and $T \in \R_{+}$ such that for any $E\in\E$, $n \in \N^{*}$ and $x_{1},...,x_{n} \in E$, we have